andesse/HUE-CLIP-API.Node-RED-Flows/flows/README_pre-release.md

 Version 5.0
 ---

-- Merged the V2 approach from FredBlo with the original flow.
-Only one main flow is available now.
+- Merged the V2 approach from FredBlo with the original flow
 - Updated the readme with better Installation Instructions
-- Array Splitter fuction from FredBlo
+- Array Splitter function node from FredBlo

 ### Another change is coming with upcoming Bridge Firmware, read below. (this is important for everyone already using the flow)